EdvardM/railsgirls-ruby/basics.md

 ## Data types

-All programs consist basically of two things: data and functions that do stuff with that data.
-Let's look at the most simple program that has both of these elements and does something when you run that.
+All programs consist of two things: **data** and **functions** that do stuff with that data.
+Let's look at a very simple program that has both of these elements and does something when it is executed.

 ```ruby
 # hello.rb